 We often get puppy questions through our blog, email, and social media channels and recently we’ve been receiving the same crate training questions over and over again.
 The basic question we’ve been getting is “How Can I Get My Dog To Stop Peeing In Her Crate?”

 We wanted to learn as much as we could about puppies before diving into puppy ownership.

-We rescued Linus from the shelter, fostered dozens of puppies and dogs, raised 4 guide dog puppies, and puppy sat countless dogs and puppies.
+We rescued Linus from the shelter, fostered dozens of puppies and dogs, raised 11 guide and service dog puppies, and puppy sat countless dogs and puppies.

 Over the years we’ve kept the answers in the comment section, but starting this year we’re going to highlight questions and answer it right here on the blog!